Stop It Before It Starts: Simple Tips to Prevent Shoulder Pain

 - Avoid repeatedly lifting items above your head whenever possible, and remember to keep what you’re lifting close to your body.

-Contact Harter Physical Therapy for Customized Tips
+Call Harter Physical Therapy for Personalized Support

 Exercise of the Month